Table of Contents

 The bad news is that setting up a blog requires some tinkering and effort if it’s your first time.

-The good news is you only need to do it once.
+The good news is you only need to do all the technical Bluehost stuff once.
 If you launch additional sites, it’s a lot easier the second, third, fourth, etc. time.

 Choosing a niche (i.e. website topic)